AryanAb/AryanAb/README.md

 * 💻 Coding, For The Thrill
 * 👨‍🔬 Science, For The Fun
 * 🏀 Basketball, We The North
-* ❤ Classic Movies & TV Shows, 🖖 TOS > TNG
+* 🎞 Love Classic Movies & TV Shows, 🖖 TOS > TNG

 ## Just One More Thing